 Tara Shahani has over 14 years' standing in the legal profession.
 Ms. Shahani graduated from Amity Law School, IP University, Delhi, gaining a First Division degree.
 Her practice focuses on arbitration and litigation.
 Over the past few years, she has been involved in several high-stakes construction and infrastructure matters, international commercial arbitrations, as well as tax matters.
-Ms. Shahani features in the India Business Law Journal and The Legal 500 Asia Pacific.
+Ms. Shahani is recognised by The Legal 500 Asia Pacific and she has recently been recognised by India Business Law Journal in the category of "India's Future Legal Leaders".